No767/Aimiko/docs/source/guides/dev/dev-contributing.rst

 Releasing Tags
 ^^^^^^^^^^^^^^^

 In order to automate the release system, you have to make sure that in order to use it, the git commit message must be done correctly.
 Only use this if there is a new update that is ready to be released.
-Kumiko uses `SemVer <https://semver.org/>`_  as the standard for versioning.
+Aimiko uses `SemVer <https://semver.org/>`_  as the standard for versioning.
 Here's a table that should help with explaining this:

  =============================================================== =====================
                 Type of Release, Update, or Patch                       Example